 Plastic Elastomer Suspension Large Microphone Shock Mounts

 Elastomer is a portmanteau of elastic and polymer.
 It is basically a fancy term for rubber.
-Using specially design rubber to isolate microphones in a shock mount proves to be more durable than elastic bands while providing equal or better shock protection.
+Using specially-designed rubber to isolate microphones in a shock mount proves more durable than elastic bands while providing equal or better shock protection.